CharlesBoury/Cheesejam/README.md

 Cut with `A` or `Left Click`.

 Grab with `X` or `Right Click`.
-Release buy pressing the button again.
+Release by pressing the button again.